Qafeen/Aadhaar/README.md

-# Aadhaar Validation Package for laravel 5.
+# Aadhaar (Unique identification authority of India) Package on laravel 5.

 Authenticating users by Aadhar is a breeze with this package.